- Follow

 - Dean

-The Senate Executive Board will then submit, with their own recommendation (optional), all information to the Faculty Senate.
-Faculty Senate members will be provided access to the Dropbox or other file sharing system proposal file for their review.
+The Senate Executive Board will then submit, with their own recommendation, all information to the Faculty Senate.
+Faculty Senate members will be provided access to Curriculog for their review.

-Upon vote of the Faculty Senate, the Faculty Senate President will forward the recommendation for approval or disapproval to the Provost and notify all prior parties of the decision.
+Upon vote of the Faculty Senate, the Faculty Senate President will forward the recommendation for approval or denial to the Provost and notify all prior parties of the decision.

-Once the recommendation for approval or non-approval by the faculty senate is received by the Provost and if the Provost recommends the new degree program for approval, he/she will arrange for review of the proposal by the following:
+Once the recommendation for approval or denial by the Faculty Senate is received by the Provost and if the Provost recommends the new degree program for approval, he/she will arrange for review of the proposal by the following:

 - Academic Committee of the Board of Trustees